MA, British Columbia

 Welcome to graduate students wishing to work on any aspect of Victorian Literature, Children’s Literature, or Literature and the Bible, and on any of the Oxford Inklings (J.R.R.
 Tolkien, C.S.
 Lewis, Owen Barfield, Charles Williams and their friends) or Canadian poet Margaret Avison.

-- The Waterloo Directory of English Newspapers and Periodicals, 1800-1900.
+The Waterloo Directory of English Newspapers and Periodicals, 1800-1900.
 Waterloo: NWAP.
 Series 1 (10 vols), 1994; Series 2 (20 vols), 2003; Series 3 (30 vols), 2013.
-Editions both in print and on line.
+Series 1 & 2 both print and e-access.
 Reviewed as “the fourth great Humanities reference work of Great Britain, after Johnson’s English Dictionary, the Dictionary of National Biography and the Oxford English Dictionary.”

 Edited for the Pascal Lectures Series

-- Malcolm Muggeridge, The End of Christendom.
+“Introduction” to Malcolm Muggeridge, The End of Christendom.
 Grand Rapids, Mich.: Eerdmans, 1982.
+Pp. vii-xiii.

 Fellowships & Awards